Creating and Managing Agents

 - Navigate to the Integrations tab.

-- Select an existing integration or click Connect to add a new one.
+- Select an existing integration or click Connect (or New Connection if you already have connections) to add a new one.

 Add Trigger Conditions